AdamJHowell/CeilingFan/README.md

 Tailoring this code to your Electronic Speed Control (ESC) may require trial and error.
 I found this side helpful: <http://techvalleyprojects.blogspot.com/2012/06/arduino-control-escmotor-tutorial.html>

 Perhaps the most important takeaway from that is to NEVER connect your Arduino power pins to an ESC!
-Modern ESCs have a Battery Elimination Circuitry (BEC) that can feedback to the ESP.
+Modern ESCs have a Battery Elimination Circuitry (BEC) that can feedback to the ESP8266.
 The ESC should be powered by an XT60 connector, and the ESC servo pins should connect to ground and signal, but the middle power pin should NOT be connected to anything!
+The BEC eliminates the need for power on this pin.

 Other important takeaways are that the motor may not start turning until a value such as 50 is used (~2000 ms PWM), and the motor may stop turning at non-zero values (like 20).